How do you know whether you have bed bugs in Austin, TX? What do they even look like?

 In addition to being difficult to find because of their small size, bed bugs are often impervious to many chemicals.
 They also leave thousands of nearly invisible eggs ready to start the cycle anew, so even if you get rid of the parents, you will inevitably be left with several generations ready to breed all over again.
 This is why do-it-yourself attempts simply do not work.

-It is crucial to get our pest control specialists to examine your property immediately, so we can apply the appropriate treatments and make sure that these areas remain un-infested in the future.
+It is crucial to get a bed bug exterminator to examine your property immediately, so we can apply the appropriate treatments and make sure that these areas remain un-infested in the future.
 With proper bed bug treatment in Austin, you can rest easily at night knowing that you and your household are truly “sleeping tight.”

 Bed Bugs Signs